chnm/crdh/_essays/v06-01-across-the-color-line.md

 |---|---|---|---|

 <figure>
 <figcaption> Figure 6.
 This table lists the top words mentioned by Black (left) and White (right) soldiers, ordered by frequency.
 This table elucidates the difference between each group's focus on racial inequality and focus on promotion within the military.
-Of course, soldiers did utter many of the same words, such as “america,” “army” and “war”.
+Of course, soldiers did utter many of the same words, such as “america,” “army” and “war.”
 America was one of the most common words mentioned by soldiers of both racial groups, but this term is notably absent from our networks because it had very low correlations with other terms in our graphs.</figcaption>
 </figure>

 {% figure caption: "Figure 7: Many verbatims such as [this one](https://americansoldierww2.org/surveys/a/S32N.Q78.F.20739577) evidence the dialectics of identity of Black Americans in, and out of, uniform.
 Personal and social Black selfhood is conspicuously articulated vis-à-vis a structurally privileged White identity: “After these questionaires \[sic\] are read what action will be taken to better our army conditions? ... \[W\]e wear the same uniform, draw the same pay & is \[sic\] fighting for the same cause.
 I ask if you cut us do we not bleed as the\[y\] do, do we too not shed tears, sweat & die as the do for the same cause?
 Then why are we treated as an inferior race, our inteligence \[sic\] & education ranks on the same level as any white mans, sometimes even higher.
 United we stand Devided \[sic\] we fall, & we are a divided country, racial discrimination & yet dark hands buy bonds & mold bullets the black and white alike use.
 Let their \[sic\] be a change, light in this dark nation.
 Lets unite as one against our common <u>enymy</u> \[sic\] <u>the NATZIS</u> \[sic\]”" %}![Image of a scanned document.
 The document contains a handwritten response to S32N survey question 78 which reads "Use the space provided to write any other comments you have about any part of this questionnaire."
 The response says: "After these questionaires are read what action will be taken to better our army conditions?
 In regards to seperate PX's [Post Exchanges] & service clubs, a white soldier can get away with entering our P.X.s [Post Exchanges] and service clubs & event have intercourse with our women.
 Enter one of theirs or have an intercours with a white woman & immediatly their theres is cry of blood retaliation, even in the theaters.
 They go so far as to have separate windows to buy tickets & a restricted area to sit in.
 Yet we wear the same uniform, draw the same pay & is fighting for the same cause.
 I ask if you cut us do we not bleed as the do, do we too not shed tears, sweat & die as the do for the same cause?
 Then why are we treated as an inferior race, our inteligence & education ranks on the same level as any white mans, sometimes even higher.
 United we stand Devided we fall, & we are a divided  country. racial discrimination & yet dark hands buy bonds & mold bullets the black and white alike use. let their be a change, light in this dark nation. lets unite as one against our common enymy [enemy] the NATZIS.”]({{site.url}}/assets/img/v06/gitre/figure7.jpg)
 {% endfigure %}

-White as well as Black samples had been primed by survey questions to reflect on race in the armed forces and the possibility of integrating certain facilities.
+White as well as Black enlistees had been primed by survey questions to reflect on race in the armed forces and the possibility of integrating certain facilities.
 Yet in their free responses, White soldiers mentioned their counterparts' race less frequently, and their own race